AppliedBioinformatics/runBNG/README.md

 # runBNG
-* A bash wrapper to run BioNano tasks on Linux clusters.
+* A bash wrapper to run Bionano tasks on Linux clusters.
 * Users of BioNano systems do not have to rely on Windows anymore

 ## Functions